obsidianmd/obsidian-help/da/Brugergrænseflade/Brug faner i Obsidian.md

 ---
 alias:
-- Stacked tabs
+- Stabel faner
-- Linked pane
+- Linkede paneler
-- Pane layout
+- Panel layout
+---

 ---
 You can open as many tabs as you want in Obsidian.
 You can also arrange tabs to create custom layouts that persist until the next time you open the application.

 ## Open a new tab